CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/tp_g_phi_to_ts_manifold.md

 Embedding places the meaning in:

 - **Concept Basin:** “animal interaction”
-- **Identity Basins:** cat, mouse
+- **CBMn-series:** identity anchors for cat, mouse
-- **Truth Basin:** neutral
+- **TBMn-series:** neutral truth region
-- **Coherence Basin:** low ΔH%
+- **ChBMn-series:** low ΔH% coherence region

 ### **Trajectory:**
 If user later says: “Actually, the mouse chased the cat,”
-trajectory bends sharply due to contradiction → IB fires.
+trajectory bends sharply → enters IBMn-series region.

 ---

 # **14. Conclusion**

 This paper establishes the first geometric bridge between TS’s structured meaning (TP → G → φ(G)) and its long‑term semantic stability (the TS manifold).
-By defining basins, curvature, and trajectories, TS gains the ability to maintain coherence, govern token usage, and integrate hybrid coprocessors in a principled way.
+By defining basins, curvature, and trajectories using the IBMn/TBMn/GBMn/CBMn/ChBMn taxonomy, TS gains the ability to maintain coherence, govern token usage, and integrate hybrid coprocessors in a principled way.

 This geometric layer is the foundation for the next phase of TS development:
 **implementing the manifold module in the minimal interpreter.**